naoshibaikyu/superbuddn/epilogues/incorrect6.md

 Sticky: Only if you also don't ask why.

-Sticky: (pulls four pristine human skulls out of their bag)
+Sticky: (pulls four pristine human skulls out of his bag)

 Scruffy: ...